 This is Part 6 in a series on Becoming a Visible Expert℠.
 In this series we cover why your firm should consider developing these high profile experts, the strategy behind it, and how to do it, step by step.
-An accompanying Executive Guide is available as a free download.
+An accompanying Executive Guide and book are available as free downloads.

 In this series on how to become a Visible ExpertSM we have covered a wide range of topics.
 We started by defining a Visible Expert as a person who combines acknowledged expertise and a high level of visibility within their field of endeavor in a way that allows them to exert influence.
 Their expert status and high visibility can shape opinions, generate business for their firm or even influence the course of an entire industry.

 We also explored how to assess where you are now, develop a strategy, integrate it with your overall firm brand and build out your toolkit.
 We’re now ready to take on the challenge of turning that strategy into expert status.

 The Right Perspective

 The process starts with the Action Plan that you developed as part of your strategy.
 But it doesn’t end there.
 In fact, the process is ongoing.
 And if done correctly, visibility and influence can continue to build with minimal incremental input.
 Once you are the leading expert, people will seek you out.